alexseong/dsy_python_programming/notes/workflow.md

 **Keep the feedback loop tight.**

 1. Create a file
-1. Import the file as a module into iPython (`autoreload` takes care of the rest)
 1. Write some code
-1. Play with the code in iPython
+1. Play with the code in python shell
 1. Write some more code
 1. Use ipdb (interactive debugger) as necessary
 1. Repeat until done